-Debra L. Lee is Chairman and CEO of BET Holdings, Inc. (BET), a media and entertainment company targeted to African Americans.
+Debra L. Lee is Chairman and CEO Emeritus of BET Holdings, Inc. (2005 - May 28, 2018), a media and entertainment company targeted to African Americans.
 She is the highest ranking African-American woman at BET's parent company Viacom, Inc.

-Prior to her appointment as COO in March 1996, Lee served as the network's executive vice president of strategic business development.
+Ms. Lee became President and Chief Operating Officer (COO) of BET Holdings, Inc., in March 1996.
+She previously served as the network's executive vice president of strategic business development.
 During her tenure at BET, Lee has played some of the most pivotal roles in the company's history, including executive vice president and general counsel of BET's legal affairs department; corporate secretary; and president and publisher of BET's publishing division.

 As a network, BET was the first of its kind in television history.
 Since its founding in 1980, BET has successfully pioneered an entire genre of music, entertainment, news and public affairs programming for African Americans -- a feat that some current and upstart networks are trying to duplicate.
 The majority of that success has come under the leadership and direction of Debra Lee.